Master Digital SAT Reading Comprehension: Types & Tips

 - This brings the total to 54 questions for the entire section.

-The most important feature is that the test is adaptive.
+The most critical feature is that the test is adaptive.
 Your performance in the first module determines the difficulty of the questions you receive in the second.
-Doing well in Module 1 gives you a harder second module, which is what you want because it opens up the path to the highest possible scores.
-This adaptive nature is why consistent, focused practice with a good sat practice test is so important.
+Doing well in Module 1 gives you a harder, higher-value second module—which is exactly what you want to achieve a top score.
+This adaptive nature is why consistent, focused practice with a high-quality SAT practice test is so vital for success.

 The Common Roadblocks Students Face